For Graduate Students to age 30 or Undergrads 25 to 30

 Madison WI 53701

-About Brian Bolton: He is a retired psychologist, humanist minister and university professor emeritus at the University of Arkansas.
+The competition is generously endowed by Brian Bolton, an FFRF Lifetime Member who is a retired psychologist, humanist minister and university professor emeritus at the University of Arkansas.